ziyinlox-purple/Non-tech_To_Tech/ZKP-PLONK/articles/plonk-en/Permutation.md

 ## From Multiset Equality to Permutation Argument

-In general, constructing a **permutation argument** requires more than just proving multiset equality, as it cannot capture the exact ordering of elements.
+In general, constructing a **permutation argument** requires more than just proving Multiset Equality, as it cannot capture the exact ordering of elements.
 A **grand product** or **product check** is necessary to verify the specific permutation relationship between elements.

 ### Step 1: Multiset Equality

-As discussed earlier, the first step is to verify multiset equality between the roots $p_i$ and $q_i$, ensuring:
+As discussed earlier, the first step is to verify Multiset Equality between the roots $p_i$ and $q_i$, ensuring:

 $$
 \prod_{{i \in [n]}} \frac{(\gamma - p_i)}{(\gamma - q_i)} = 1